hashicorp/vault/website/source/docs/secrets/nomad/index.html.md

 type token so that it can create and revoke ACL tokens.

 The next step is to configure a role.
 A role is a logical name that maps to a set of policy names used to generate those credentials.
-For example, lets create a "monitoring" role that maps to a "readonly" policy:
+For example, let's create a "monitoring" role that maps to a "readonly" policy:

 ```